Vyral/scott-voak/_posts/2020-01-21-the-difference-between-the-mean-and-median-prices.md

 {% include youtube.html %}

-People like to use the terms “median price” and “average price” interchangeably, but they actually measure two completely different things.
-Here’s how you can tell the difference.
+<p style="text-align: center;"><em>People like to use the terms “median price” and “average price” interchangeably, but they actually measure two completely different things.
+Here’s how you can tell the difference.</em></p>

 A few weeks ago, I brought back my “Monday Morning Coffee” weekly email with an analysis of average prices and indexes.
 I received a few different questions about them, so I figured I’d take a moment to answer some today.